Khoryn/IDJ/IDJ - M2/README.md

 <br>•	Multiple type of items(Weapons, Armor, Food, Potions, etc)
 <br>•	Different behaviours for items (potions and food are usable only once, whereas weapons and armor will remain in the inventory)
 <br>•	Items can have durability, bonuses, names, descriptions, etc..
-<br>•	Stackable items (determine if the item is stackable, for example potions and food should be able to be stackable until determined amount)
+<br>•	Stackable items (determine if the item is stackable, for example potions and food should be able to be stackable until it reaches the determined amount)